The functional equation for the twisted spinor L-series of genus 2: Paramodular Eisenstein series

-\begin{eproof} The first and second argument have the common symmetry group $\Gamma_{2,1} (N p, (N p)^2)$.
-Since $W_{N p}$ normalises this group, we see that the scalar product converges absolutely due to the polynomial growth of the Eisenstein series and
+\end{theorem} \begin{proof} The integral is well-defined and converges absolutely due to the polynomial growth of the Eisenstein series.
+Thus, using (ii) of Lemma \ref{la:eisensteinreductionproperties} and the definition of the Petersson scalar product, we find

-Now we use induction on the prime divisors of $\theta$.
-There for let $\theta = 1$ and apply the unfolding trick.